Aquatic Lands Habitat Conservation Plan

 In September 2012, DNR submitted a draft of the Aquatic Lands HCP to the two federal “services” agencies responsible for approving the plan: the U.S. Fish & Wildlife Service (USFWS) and National Oceanic and Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries).

-In 2013, the draft HCP and accompanying Environmental Impact Statement (EIS) will go out for public review.
+Update 12/24/13: In 2014, the draft HCP and accompanying Environmental Impact Statement (EIS) will go out for public review.
 Then, DNR will apply to the services for Section 10 (“incidental take”) permits.

 Download the HCP timeline for more background on the process to develop the plan.(Updated Nov.
 7, 2013)